-Since I did not have anything else to do in Tromsø (as I had missed the cruise that would take me around the Fjords – I will write about it in another post), I decided to head to the beach.
+Since I did not have anything else to do in Tromsø (as I had missed the cruise that would take me around the Fjords), I decided to head to the beach.
 I remembered, my roommate Katharina had told me that the beach was about 30 to 45 minutes’ walk from the city center.

-It was late afternoon at around 3 PM, so I still had time before the sunset (which was at 5:30 PM) – I thought and started walking in the direction of the beach.
+It was late afternoon at around 3 PM, so I still had time before the sunset (which was at 5:30 PM).
+I thought for a second and I started walking in the direction of the beach.
 I walked for 45 minutes, but there was no sign of the beach.
 On the way, I saw a swing in the park.
 The park was empty and it had some old buildings around.
 Even though I (generally) avoid such places, I decided to head to the swing (Yes, I love them too).
 I swang (if that word exists :/ ) on the swing ( 😀 ) for about 15 to 20 minutes.

 After taking some pictures at the swing, I decided to start walking again to the beach.
 As I was lost (of course I was), I asked one of the fellow walkers.
 His name was Oscar, who was originally from Stavanger (a city down south of Norway) but had moved to Tromsø to study.
 He was doing his Masters in Mathematics and Physics, but would be studying about drones the next year (pretty awesome right!).